Watchmakers tickle fancies with feathers and bamboo

 For those who don’t wrap their Swiss-made watch in cotton wool, manufacturers have come up with tougher materials, such as unscratchable gold at Hublot and aerospace-engineered zalium at Harry Winston.

-Jean-Claude Biver, chairman of Hublot, even carried around a steel file to demonstrate the indestructibility of its new unscratchable gold that it has patented.
+Jean-Claude Biver, chairman of Hublot, even carried around a steel file to demonstrate the indestructability of its new unscratchable gold that it has patented.

-Watches everywhere, especially those for ladies, had blue accents, reflecting a color popular on the fashion catwalks.
+Watches everywhere, especially those for ladies, had blue accents, reflecting a colour popular on the fashion catwalks.

 La Montre Hermes unveiled watches with ‘electric blue’ and ‘lime’ leather straps, allowing ladies to match their watch to their Hermes handbag.